crouton80/Chat_App/README.md

 # Chat_App
-A basic CLI chat application written in java with a client-server architecture.
+A basic CLI chat application inspired from IRC (Internet relay chat) written in java with a client-server architecture.